-Nursing Home Abuse & Neglect Attorneys Serving Prince George's County, Anne Arundel County, Charles County, Baltimore, and the Maryland/DC/Metro area.
+Nursing Home Abuse & Neglect Attorneys Serving Prince George's County, Anne Arundel County, Charles County, Baltimore, and in the Maryland, Washington, DC, Metro area.

 Each year, millions of families are faced with the difficult decision of placing a loved one in an assisted living facility or nursing home.
 As in nature, the older or weaker of the pack can often fall victim to predators.
 It is an unfortunate reality that many senior citizens not only endure physical abuse, but inadequate medical care, neglect, emotional abuse, sexual abuse, and financial exploitation while in the care of some extended-care facilities.